-DC 8.1 Waiver of Hearing
+Art.
+8.1-Waiver of Hearing

-- DC 8.1.1 An Athlete or other Person against whom an anti-doping violation is asserted may waive a hearing expressly and agree with the Consequences proposed by FINA. - DC 8.1.2 If the Athlete or other Person against whom an anti-doping rule violation is asserted fails to dispute that assertion within twenty (20) days or the deadline otherwise specified in the notice sent by FINA asserting the violation, then they shall be deemed to have waived a hearing, to have admitted the violation, and to have accepted the proposed Consequences. - DC 8.1.3 In cases where DC 8.1.1 or DC 8.1.2 applies, a hearing before FINA Doping Panel shall not be required.
-Instead, the document stating out the accepted
+DCArt.
+8.1.1 An Athlete or other Person against whom an anti-doping violation is asserted may waive a hearing expressly and agree with the Consequences proposed by FINAWorld Aquatics.

+DCArt.
+8.1.2-If the Athlete or other Person against whom an anti-doping rule violation is asserted fails to dispute that assertion within twenty (20) days or the deadline otherwise specified in the notice sent by FINAWorld Aquatics asserting the violation, then they shall be deemed to have waived a hearing, to have admitted the violation, and to have accepted the proposed Consequences.

-Consequences shall be considered a decision by FINA, which, with a summary of the reasons for the Consequences, will be communicated to the Anti-Doping Organisations having a right to appeal under DC 13.2.3 and which may be appealed to CAS.
-The Athlete or other Person that is the subject of the accepted Consequences and FINA shall have no right to appeal.
+DCArt.
+8.1.3-In cases where DCArt.
+8.1.1 or DCArt.
+8.1.2 applies, a hearing before FINA Doping Panelthe CAS ADD shall not be required.
+Instead, the document stating out the accepted Consequences shall be considered a decision by FINAWorld Aquatics, which, with a summary of the reasons for the Consequences, will be communicated to the Anti-Doping Organisations having a right to appeal under DCArt.
+13.2.3 and which may be appealed to the CAS-appeals division.
+The Athlete or other Person that is the subject of the accepted Consequences and FINAWorld Aquatics shall have no right to appeal.

-FINA may reopen the case if new facts, or facts that were not known to FINA at the time of the agreement, are subsequently brought to its knowledge, the nature of which would have led FINA not to conclude the agreement or to conclude the agreement with different terms.
-If an appeal is pending before CAS at this point, FINA shall be entitled to raise these new facts or circumstances in the CAS proceedings.
+FINAWorld Aquatics may reopen the case if new facts, or facts that were not known to FINAWorld Aquatics at the time of the agreement, are subsequently brought to its knowledge, the nature of which would have led FINAWorld Aquatics not to conclude the agreement or to conclude the agreement with different terms.
+If an appeal is pending before the CAS appeals division at this point, FINAWorld Aquatics shall be entitled to raise these new facts or circumstances in the CAS proceedings.

-DC 8.1.4 FINA shall notify the document stating out the accepted Consequences to the Athlete or other Person and to other Anti-Doping Organisations with a right to appeal under DC 13.2.3, and shall promptly report it into ADAMS.
-FINA shall Publicly Disclose that document in accordance with DC 14.3.2.
+DCART.
+8.1.4 FINA World Aquatics shall notify the document stating out the accepted Consequences to the Athlete or other Person and to other Anti-Doping Organisations with a right to appeal under DCART.
+13.2.3, and shall promptly report it into ADAMS.
+FINAWorld Aquatics shall Publicly Disclose that document in accordance with DCART.
+14.3.2.

-8.2 Single Hearing Before CAS
+Art.
+8.2-Single Hearing Before CAS

-Anti-doping rule violations asserted against International-Level Athletes, National-Level Athletes or other Persons may, with the consent of the Athlete or other Person, FINA (where it has Results Management responsibility in accordance with DC 7) and WADA, be heard in a single hearing directly at CAS.
+Anti-doping rule violations asserted against International-Level Athletes, National-Level Athletes or other Persons may, with the consent of the Athlete or other Person, FINAWorld Aquatics (where it has Results Management responsibility in accordance with DCArt.
+7) and WADA, be heard in a single hearing directly at(i.e., without any appeal from the resulting decision) by the CAS.

-DC 9 AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS
+DCART.
+9-AUTOMATIC DISQUALIFICATION OF INDIVIDUAL RESULTS